alex9849/RepositoryMiner/README.md

 # Hettel-RepositoryMining
-> The Hettel-RepositoryMining is a study project from the high school in Kaiserslautern Germany to detect developers
+> The Hettel-RepositoryMining is a study project from the university of applied sciences
+> in Kaiserslautern Germany to detect developers
 > in a software-project which changed big parts of the code and therefore gained a massive amount of knowledge.
 > Such developers are really important for the workflow of the project and if they get sick, there will be no one who can
 > exchange them.
 These persons are also known as head monopolies.